Bryan Berard: Toronto Maple Leafs and injury

-Berard put up 19 points in 38 games with the Maple Leafs, and played 17 more contests in the post season.
+Berard put up 19 points in 38 games with the Maple Leafs, and played 17 more contests in the postseason.
 In his second year with the club, he had 30 points in 64 games when on March 11, 2000, during a game against the Senators in Ottawa, the stick of the Senators' Marián Hossa clipped Berard in the right eye on a follow through.
 The eye was severely slashed on the sclera which resulted in a retinal tear and a detached retina.
 In the hospital after the incident, after being told he might lose his eye, Berard reportedly told his friends that he would play hockey again.
 Despite that optimism, he received a $6.5 million settlement from his insurance company, for what many considered to be a career-ending injury.

 Berard missed the 2000–01 season and underwent seven eye operations, improving his vision in the eye to 20/600.
 He started working out again in April 2001 and started skating again months thereafter.
 Berard was later fitted with a contact lens that allowed him to meet the league's minimum vision requirement of 20/400.
 He became an unrestricted free agent in 2001.